-This time I wanted things to be different.
+With the blog, I wanted things to be different.
 I wanted to do everything right and I was determined to treat my blog like a business.

-So I started blogging in this order:
+I started blogging in this order:

 I did not want to be the type of person who started a blog and casually wrote whenever I felt like it.
 That was the old me and I didn’t want to be her anymore.